pnnl/ruleset-checking-tool/docs/section21/Rule21-1.md

 **Appendix G Section Reference:** Section G3.1.1.1 & G3.1.1.3.1 Building System-Specific Modeling Requirements for the Baseline model

 **Applicability:** All required data elements exist for B_RMR
-**Applicability Checks:**
+**Applicability Checks:** None

-1. B-RMR is modeled with at least one air-side system that is Type-1, 5, 7, 11, or 12.

-**Manual Check:** None
+**Manual Check:** Yes
 **Evaluation Context:** Building
 **Data Lookup:** None
-**Function Call:** None
+**Function Call:**

-**Applicability Check 1:**

-1. Rule is applicable if B-RMR is modeled with at least one air-side system that is Type-1, 5, 7, 11, or 12: `PLACEHOLDER`
+1. check_purchased_chw_hhw()

 ## Rule Logic:

+- Check if P-RMR is modeled with purchased cooling or purchased hot water/steam: `purchased_chw_hhw_status_dict = check_purchased_chw_hhw(P_RMR)`

+  - If P-RMR is not modeled with purchased hot water or steam: `if NOT purchased_chw_hhw_status_dict["PURCHASED_HEATING"]:`

-- For each external fluid source in P_RMR: `for external_fluid_source_p in P_RMR.ASHRAE229.external_fluid_source:`
+    - Check if B-RMR is modeled with any external fluid source that is hot water or steam type: `if external_fluid_source_b.type in ["HOT_WATER", "STEAM"] for external_fluid_source_b in B_RMR.ASHRAE229.external_fluid_source:`

+      **Rule Assertion:** Case 1.
+Fail: `FAIL`

-  - Check if external fluid source in P_RMR is purchased hot water or steam: `if external_fluid_source_p.type in ["HOT_WATER", "STEAM]:`
+    - Else, B-RMR is not modeled with any external fluid source that is hot water or steam type: `else:`

-    - Set applicability flag: `rule_applicability_check = TRUE`

-**Rule Assertion:**
+      **Rule Assertion:** Case 2.
+Pass: `PASS`

-- Case 1: If P-RMR is modeled with purchased hot water or steam: `if rule_applicability_check: UNDETERMINED and raise_message "P-RMR IS MODELED WITH PURCHASED HOT WATER OR STEAM.
+  - Else, P-RMR is modeled with external fluid source that is hot water or steam type: `else:`

+    **Rule Assertion:** Case 3.
+Undetermined: `UNDETERMINED and raise_message "P-RMR IS MODELED WITH PURCHASED HOT WATER OR STEAM.
 VERIFY B-RMR HEATING SOURCE IS MODELED CORRECTLY."`

-**Applicability Check 2:**

-1. Rule is applicable if P-RMR is modeled with purchased hot water or steam: `if rule_applicability_check: is_applicable = TRUE`

 **[Back](../_toc.md)**

 **Notes:**

-1. Do we need to check the utility rate (Hot-water or steam costs shall be based on actual utility rates)?
-2. What if P-RMR is modeled with purchased hot water and steam, which source should be modeled in the baseline?
+1. What if P-RMR is modeled with purchased hot water and steam, which source should be modeled in the baseline?
-3. Can SHW also be served by purchased HHW or steam?
+2. Can SHW also be served by purchased HHW or steam?
+3. How to make sure that the external fluid source is used by system in P-RMR?
+Maybe it's just a orphan object.